3 Alternative Feeding Strategies to Improve Cell Line Performance

 1. Alternative carbon sources

 Based on the physiology of an organism, carbon sources other than the commonly used glucose may be better suited to the production of specific molecules.
 Saccharomyces cerevisiae, for example, can metabolize fermentable carbon sources such as glucose, fructose, and galactose as well as non-fermentable carbon sources such as ethanol and glycerol (Casanabra et al, 2021).
 Utilizing different carbon sources to promote respiratory or fermentative metabolism also results in different carbon fluxes in the cell.
 Wehrs et al (2018) demonstrated this concept where the production of the blue pigment indigoidine was linked to the respiratory metabolic state of S. cerevisiae.
-In this respiratory metabolic state, significantly increased flux through the TCA (tricarboxylic acid) cycle leads to an increase in the precursor pools needed for indigoidine production.
+In this respiratory metabolic state, significantly increased flux through the TCA (tricarboxylic acid) cycle increases the precursor pools needed for indigoidine production.
 Thus, when respiratory metabolism is driven by glycerol or ethanol, the production of indigoidine is increased.
 In contrast, under conditions of excess glucose and fermentative metabolism, little indigoidine production was observed.
 It was a clean demonstration of the link between the respiratory state of the organism and, consequently, the production of indigoidine.
 Depending on the physiology of the organism, product of interest, and the availability, cost, and productivity supported by alternative substrates, alternative carbon sources can provide an interesting approach to boost production.

 2. Diauxic production bioprocesses

 Diauxic bioprocesses involve altering carbon sources at some point in the process to support robust production.
-One of the best known diauxic process systems is one using the methylotrophic yeast, Pichia pastoris.
+One of the best-known diauxic process systems is one using the methylotrophic yeast, Pichia pastoris.
 This yeast, which can assimilate methanol as the sole carbon and energy sources, has been used extensively for protein production.
 In addition to its utilization of methanol, an alcohol oxidase (AOX) expression system was developed for use in Pichia.
 This system relies on the AOX1 promoter, which is repressed in the presence of glucose or glycerol and highly expressed in the presence of methanol (Couderc and Baratti, J.,1980, Cregg et al, 1993).
 This allows for the separation of growth and production phases by using glucose or glycerol for growth and adding methanol as a carbon source for strong pathway induction and protein production.

 Saccharomyces cerevisiae has also been used in diauxic production processes, including several in the production of terpenoids (Carsanaba et al, 2021).
 Saccharomyces has been used to produce a number of different terpenoids partially because the pathway precursors are synthesized from mevalonate, and Saccharomyces possesses an endogenous mevalonate pathway where Acetyl-CoA is upstream of mevalonate.
 Several groups have leveraged this phenomenon and developed diauxic bioprocesses with a growth phase on glucose followed by production on ethanol.
 Ethanol, when metabolized, is directed towards Acetyl-CoA and increases upstream pathway flux, which can translate to higher productivity.
 Different groups have leveraged this phenomenon in different ways.
 Some have fed ethanol as a substrate in a diauxic process.
-Others have developed glucose pulse feeding strategies to create diauxic fermentation processes that take advantage of the microbes’ production of ethanol under glucose excess (Wehrs et al, 2017).
+Others have developed glucose pulse-feeding strategies to create diauxic fermentation processes that take advantage of the microbes’ production of ethanol under glucose excess (Wehrs et al, 2017).
 Upon depletion of the glucose, ethanol will be consumed which presumably boosts flux through Acetyl-CoA and towards the product of interest.

 3. Bioconversion processes